Hastings Photographers (Ha-He)

 By 1863, Harwood & Co. were firmly established at 22 White Rock Place, Hastings.
 An advertisement in the Hastings & St. Leonards Chronicle, dated 6th May 1863, describes Harwood & Co. as "Complete Wedding and Colonial Outfitters" and gives details of a branch in High Street, Tunbridge Wells as well as the main store in Hastings at 22 White Rock Place.
 The newspaper advertisement mentions the "large assortment of new goods" at Harwood's store, including "cambric (lightweight cotton) handkerchiefs" and "an elegant selection of lace and muslin embroideries, ladies' linen and underclothing of every description."

-In 1866, Ainslie Harwood and his family were residing at 46 Havelock Road, Hastings.
-Ainslie Harwood was still earning his living as a "Ladies' Outfitter" but was supplementing his income as an Insurance Agent.
-The business address for both of these commercial activities was 22 White Rock Place, Hastings.
-When the 1871 census was taken, Ainslie and Eliza Harwood and three of their children were recorded at the family home at 46 Havelock Road, Hastings.
-Ainslie Harwood, the Head of Family, is described as a "Laceman", aged 47.
-No profession is given for Emma Harwood, Ainslie and Eliza''s seventeen year old daughter.
+When the 1871 census was taken, Ainslie Harwood and Eliza Harwood and three of their children were recorded at the family home at 46 Havelock Road, Hastings.
+On the census return, the Head of the Household, Ainslie Harwood, is described as a "Laceman", aged 47.
+No profession is given for Emma Harwood, Ainslie and Eliza Harwood's seventeen year old daughter.
 Two of the children listed, Agnes Harwood, aged 10, and her eight year old brother Sidney Harwood were of school age and are recorded on the census return as "scholars".
-Ainslie and Eliza Harwood's eldest child Harriet Soutter Harwood, now aged 19, was again away from home and residing in Wiltshire when the census was carried out.
+Ainslie and Eliza Harwood's eldest child Harriet Soutter Harwood, now aged 19, was again away from home and was residing in Wiltshire when the census was carried out.
 (Harriet Harwood was to marry a couple of years later in 1873).
 Two of the Harwood boys, Francis Harwood, aged 12, and Ainslie Harwood, aged 11, were recorded in Essex, possibly at boarding school or with relatives.

 [ABOVE] The trade plate of the Hastings Photographic Company of 22 White Rock Place, Hastings.(c1876).

-[ABOVE] An advertisement in the Hastings & St. Leonards News, dated 5th March 1858, announcing a closing down sale at Harwood & Co.'s store at 27 White Rock Place , Hastings.
-Ainslie Harwood did not give up his clothing business as implied in this advertisement, but in fact, after a period as a tax collector and insurance agent, Harwood opened a new Lace and Baby Linen Warehouse at 22 White Rock Place, Hastings.
+[ABOVE] An advertisement in the Hastings & St. Leonards News, dated 5th March 1858, announcing a closing down sale at Harwood & Co.'s store at 27 White Rock Place, Hastings.
+Ainslie Harwood did not give up his clothing business as implied in this advertisement, but, in fact, after a period as a tax collector and insurance agent, Harwood opened a new Lace and Baby Linen Warehouse at 22 White Rock Place, Hastings.

 [ABOVE] Portrait of an elderly woman wearing a lace cap and lace collar photographed by the Hastings Photographic Company of 22 White Rock Place, Hastings.(c1876).
-Ainslie Harwood, who was the Secretary and manager of the Hastings Photographic Company, had built up his fortune from the sale of lace of the type featured in this carte-de-visite portrait.
+Ainslie Harwood, who was the Secretary and Manager of the Hastings Photographic Company, had built up his fortune from the sale of lace of the type featured in this carte-de-visite portrait.

 Ainslie Harwood and the Hastings Photographic Company